Looking for something?

 • A short seizure will not harm a child

-• If a seizure becomes prolonged, there may be an increased risk that they may come to harm.
-It is advised to treat prolonged seizures with a rescue medication promptly
+• If a seizure becomes prolonged, there may be an increased risk that a child may come to harm.
+A child may be prescribed rescue medication if they have a history of prolonged seizures

 Rescue medication

 Some children with a history of longer seizures may be prescribed rescue medication.
-This can either be rectal diazepam or buccal midazolam.
+This can either be buccal midazolam, rectal diazepam, or rectal paraldehyde.

 The doctor will give instructions on the use of rescue medication.
 An epilepsy nurse will explain how it should be given to your child.

-The following advice applies to children who may have a tonic clonic seizure and who have not been prescribed rescue medication.
+The following advice applies to children who have tonic-clonic seizures who are not prescribed rescue medication.

-Parents and carers who’s child has been prescribed rectal diazepam or buccal midazolam should follow the advice in your child’s protocol.
+Parents and carers of a child who has been prescribed rescue medication should follow the advice in your child’s protocol.

 Information:

-• if one clonic seizure follows another without your child regaining consciousness in between, or
+• one tonic-clonic seizure follows another without your child regaining consciousness in between, or

-• your child is hurting themselves badly when falling during a seizure
+• your child has injured themselves during a seizure

 The recovery position